Lokix84/OmniButton/README.md

-Customized Godot Button Control (Draft)
+Customized Godot Button Control V 0.01 (Draft)

 The idea was to make a control that could have text or an image that could have touch input capacity and started expanding it from there.